Northern California: North–south divisions of California

-Northern California is not a formal geographic designation.
-California's north–south midway division is around 37°N, which is near the level of San Francisco.
-Popularly, though, "Northern California" usually refers to the state's northernmost 48 counties.
+"Northern California" may refer to the state's northernmost 48 counties, using the line established by the Pico Act, or it may refer to the portion north of the geographic barrier formed by the Transverse Ranges, the Tehachapi Mountains, and the Southern Sierras.
 Because of California's large size and diverse geography, the state can be subdivided in other ways as well.
 For example, the Central Valley is a region that is distinct both culturally and topographically from coastal California, though in northern versus southern California divisions, the Sacramento Valley and most of the San Joaquin Valley are usually placed in northern California.
 Some observers describe three partitions of California, with north and south sections separated by Central California.

+Technically, California's exact north–south midway division is around 37°N, near the latitude of Morgan Hill and Chowchilla.
+The geographic center of California is at 37°09′58″N 119°26′58″W near North Fork, northeast of Fresno.

 The state is often considered as having an additional division north of the urban areas of the San Francisco Bay Area and Sacramento metropolitan areas.
 Extreme northern residents have felt under-represented in state government and, in 1941, attempted to form a new state with southwestern Oregon to be called Jefferson, or more recently to introduce legislation to split California into two or three states.

+Popular usage

-The coastal area north of the Bay Area is referred to as the North Coast, including the "Lost Coast" in the vicinity of Mendocino County, while the interior region north of Sacramento is referred to by locals as the Northstate.
+The coastal area north of the Bay Area is often referred to as the North Coast, touching the counties of Mendocino, Lake, Humboldt, and Del Norte.
+The interior region north of Sacramento metropolitan area is referred to by locals as the Northstate, consisting of about 20 counties.

-Northern California was used for the name of a proposed new state on the 2018 California ballot created by splitting the existing state into three parts.
+"Northern California" was used by Tim Draper as the name of the northernmost state to be created by splitting California into three new states.
+The bill, Cal 3, was prevented from appearing on the 2018 California ballot because of a constitutional review by the Supreme Court of California.